trullock/launch-pad/README.md

 2. "Removable" series launch-button interlock/key

 (1) Can be easily solved via commodity encrypted and/or paired radios.

 (2) Is probably more of a contentious point.
 My interpretation is that the wording of these saftey codes is legacy in its use of "physical" words, but very relevant and pertinent in its implications for saftey.

 I think there are two points here:

 1. There should be a cermeony (inserting the key) which makes it obvious and unabiguous that you are entering firing mode.
 Mentally this is an intentional and deliberate action which you are hopefully doing after obeying all of the various other, previous setup saftey steps.
 2. The Firing mechanism should be "removable" or "disableable" so that it is difficult to accidentally trigger a Fire event.

 I argue that the virtual saftey-key measures designed into this system not only meet all of the above saftey criteria, but actaully go much further than most personal and club lauch systems.

+## State Management

+The Pad is the ultimate controller of state, managing exactly what mode it is in at any one time, and which states it is allowed to transition into.
+The Remote mirrors this logic, but the system is not reliant on the Remote to properly maintain and permit state transitions.
+The Pad is in constant communication with the Remote to tell it what state it is in.
+Should the Remote issue an invalid command the Pad protects against this.
+Any unexpected command received by the Pad casuse the Pad to disarm itself and revert back to its base Disarmed state.

 ## Funtional Overview